5 Best Stan and Jan Berenstain Books For Children

 2. The Berenstain Bears and the In-Crowd, 1989

-Growing up, just about every child wants to be a part of the “in” crowd but is it sacrificing your personality?
+Growing up, just about every child wants to be a part of the “in” crowd, but is it sacrificing your personality?
 This is what The Berenstain Bears and the In-Crowd tackles.
 There is a new bear school in the book, and she quickly becomes the coolest person in the room.
-Therefore, it should be no surprise that Sister Bear wants to be like her; however, she quickly realizes that this might not be the best way to make a new friend.
+Therefore, it should be no surprise that Sister Bear wants to be like her; however, she quickly realizes this might not be the best way to make a new friend.

 This book is an excellent way for parents to start talking to their kids about popularity and peer pressure.
 Of course, everyone wants to make friends, but sometimes, the price might not be worth it.
-Parents who have difficulty explaining this to their children may want to use this book for help.
+Parents with difficulty explaining this to their children may want to use this book for help.
 If you like reading children’s books, you might also enjoy our list of the best books by Roald Dahl.

 “One’s sense of self-worth is often undone the first time one feels left out of the fun”